 - Use two hashtags on each tweet for best results

-- Best time to post is on weekends from 1 pm-3 pm, and worst is 8pm-8am
+- The best time to post is on weekends from 1 pm-3 pm, and the worst is 8 pm-8 am

 But … Twitter is the least committed social media relationship.
 We’re not married.
 We not engaged.
 We’re not even dating.
 Twitter is that we agree to check you out from afar and maybe become an acquaintance.
 Twitter is the easiest among all the social media channels to get followers simply by engaging or following someone in my opinion.